-The Council holds a number of heritage assets valued at £19.153m.
+The Council holds a number of heritage assets.
 These include civic regalia, works of art across the borough (one of which is a sculpture valued at £18m which was relocated to the borough during 2017/18) and collections at Tower Hamlets Local History Library and Archive (Bancroft Library).
 These are held as part of increasing the knowledge and understanding of the area's history.